 Narriman has a PhD in marine biology from the University of Dar es Salaam, where she is a senior lecturer at the university’s Institute of Marine Sciences.
 She also holds an MS in fisheries biology and management from the University of North Wales and a BS in zoology/botany/education from the University of Dar es Salaam and has researched the age, growth, reproductive biology, and fishery of Indian mackerel (rastrelliger kanagurta) in Zanzibar.
 She has been program coordinator of the SIT Tanzania-Zanzibar program since its inception.

-Charles Lugomela, PhD, SIT Lecturer and Program Coordinator at the University of Dar es Salaam
+Chacha Mwita, PhD, Program Coordinator at the University of Dar es Salaam